FancyFane/gateslap/README.md

 ### Debian/Ubuntu
 There is no package avilable for `dbutils`.
+We will leave this to the setup.py script to install the python package.
 ```
 sudo apt-get update; sudo apt-get install python3-pymysql python3-tqdm mysql-server
-sudo pip3 install dbutils
 ```

 ### Redhat Linux/Fedora